 Your stories will be updated during and after the project ends!

-On 25 Nov 2021, our research team hosted a kick off meeting to make a milestone for the organic agriculture and food system progress.
-Our research team (8 members) hosted a stakeholder workshop with the representation of consultant team (AOI), provincial and district local authorities of DARD and Sub-DARD, private firm (Hong Tan Company), and Vinh Loi Agriculture Cooperative via zoom.
-We agreed three things: 1/ sign an MoU of stakeholders’ roles and tasks in the project.
+On 25 Nov 2021, our research team hosted a kick-off meeting to make a milestone for the organic agriculture and food system progress.
+Our research team (8 members) hosted a stakeholder workshop with the representation of the consultant team (AOI), provincial and district local authorities of DARD and Sub-DARD, a private firm (Hong Tan Company), and Vinh Loi Agriculture Cooperative via zoom.
+We agreed on three things: 1/ sign an MoU of stakeholders’ roles and tasks in the project.
 The MoU set up the roles, and activities of each party (DRAD, Sub-DRAD), Hong Tan Company (the buyer of organic rice), AOI (the international organic certification consultation (USDA/EU)), and the Vinh Loi Agriculture Cooperative.
-2/ We agreed the timeline and reporting tasks for each partner.
-The notable achievement is to involve DARD and Sub-DARD staffs into the project who are active in the co-design processes, sharing ideas to develop a project in a sustainable way.
+2/ We agreed on the timeline and reporting tasks for each partner.
+The notable achievement is to involve DARD and Sub-DARD staff in the project who are active in the co-design processes, sharing ideas to develop a project in a sustainable way.

-Mrs Hang, Director of Hong Tan Company said she committed to join in this initiative to develop a sustainable organic rice production.
-The company may compensate the losses of yields to natural disaster.
+Mrs Hang, Director of Hong Tan Company said she committed to join in this initiative to develop sustainable organic rice production.
+The company may compensate for the losses of yields to a natural disaster.

-Mr Vo Thien Tanh, a local organic rice advisor, has long lasting experience in supporting farmers.
-He will in touch with farmers to provide adequate training for preparing organic input, and practice of organic rice for the project.
+Mr Vo Thien Tanh, a local organic rice advisor, has a long-lasting experience in supporting farmers.
+He will be in touch with farmers to provide adequate training for preparing organic input and practice of organic rice for the project.

-Dr. Kien, the project lead, concluded we should do the best effort during covid-19 pandemic restriction.
+Dr Kien, the project lead, concluded we should do the best effort during the covid-19 pandemic restriction.
 The outcomes will be paid off for our effort to support the community.